 Photo Credit: Michael Mayson

-Many families, like ours, appreciated the simplicity of providing a way to get together—no expectations of having vendors or food on site, no pressure to volunteer or organize something unless interested, no requirements other than being Black/African-American and in private school, no pre-requisites or applications for anyone to submit—just a commitment to keeping things simple, social, engaging, and fun.
+Many families, like ours, appreciate the simplicity of providing a way to get together—no expectations of having vendors or food on site, no pressure to volunteer or organize something unless interested, no requirements other than having someone in your family that identifies as Black/African-American and having someone in your family affiliated with an independent/private school.
+There are no pre-requisites or applications for anyone to submit—just a commitment to keeping things simple, social, engaging, educational and fun.
 This was the beginning of what would become the Private School Village (PSV).

-PSV, a 501(c)3 nonprofit, builds community by organizing social events, sharing resources, and providing programs for Black/African-American families in independent schools (K-12).
+PSV builds community by organizing social events, sharing resources, and providing programs for Black/African-American families in independent schools (K-12).
 This fortunate yet sometimes marginalized group experiences a disjointed sense of community in the private school setting which impacts the ability to fully reach potential.
-Without a sense of belonging in the school community (along with the reasons why that is the case), there are often behavioral, psychological, and/or academic issues that can permeate life.
-Through PSV programs myriad issues are addressed–cultural identity, self-esteem, leadership skills, and more.
+Without a sense of belonging in the school community, there are often behavioral, psychological, and/or academic issues that can permeate life.
+Through PSV programs and events myriad issues are addressed–cultural identity, self-esteem, leadership skills, and more.
 PSV helps Black/African-American students realize their maximum potential by working alongside parents, students, and private schools.

 Parents often understandably spend considerable time trying to get into private school, but it is crucial that African-American/Black families equally spend considerable time building connections with one another after admitted to the community.
 We need each other!